All the answers to your skin care questions are on this page.

 And like anything in skin care it requires a decent amount of potency to actually do anything - a lot of over-the-counter serums and moisturizers are nothing more than expensive hydrating products.

 But, vitamin C does have excellent skin benefits, especially for anti aging as it brightens and tightens.
 So it can be very worthwhile to make your own serum, which ensures potency, quality and control (and is usually much less expensive).
-See this article for an easy how-to >

 Q. The skin on my body is rough and dry.